keyou/chromium_demo/README.md

 ---

-> This project is in the process of migrating to chromium version `110`(branch 5481), it is partially completed, please choose the appropriate branch for your needs and make sure chromium switches to the corresponding branch as well (you will need to run `glcient sync` to sync the code after the switch).
+> This project is in the process of migrating to chromium version `120`(branch 6099), please choose the appropriate branch for your needs and make sure chromium switches to the corresponding branch as well (you will need to run `glcient sync` to sync the code after the switch).
 If you are interested in this, please feel free to contact me in the Discussions channel.
 > I have built a WeChat group, used to facilitate technical discussions, if you are interested, welcome to add my WeChat, I will pull you into the discussion group.
 WeChat:
 > <img src="https://user-images.githubusercontent.com/1212025/126026381-b153090c-f53f-4aa8-8204-d830d8fe0a6d.jpeg" width="200">